BioImage-Archive/bia-integrator/ro-crate-ingest/ro_crate_ingest/ro_crate_modification/ro_crate_modification_readme.md

 8. IAP and protocol references are added to each Dataset entity in the graph from the per-dataset `specimen_tracks` config, and protocol references may also be written to image rows where configured by image type.
+9. AnnotationMethod references from `annotation_method_titles` are added to the Dataset entity and written to `associated_annotation_method` for matching image rows, such as segmentation images.